 Frequently asked questions

-As you may know, nonsegmental vitiligo is defined as an autoimmune condition.
+Nonsegmental vitiligo (also called bilateral or generalized vitiligo), is an autoimmune condition.
 This means the immune system attacks healthy cells; in this case, pigment (or color)-producing cells called melanocytes.
+The symptoms often appear on both sides of the body as symmetrical white patches.

 Is this helpful?

-The investigational medicine, ritlecitinib, is [a janus kinase 3 (JAK3) inhibitor.
-It’s thought to work by blocking the signals and cells in the body that are believed to cause vitiligo.
+The study medicine is thought to work by blocking the signals and cells in the body that are believed to cause vitiligo.

 Is this helpful?

 Your study group will be chosen randomly (like flipping a coin) rather than by choice.
 This is called randomization, and it’s one way to help avoid bias in a research study.
-You have a 33% (1 in 3) chance of receiving the placebo.
+You have a 66% chance (2 in 3) of receiving the study drug and a 33% (1 in 3) chance of receiving the placebo.
 Since this study is double-blinded, neither you, your study doctor, nor the study team will know if you receive the study medicine or the placebo.
+A placebo does not have any medicine in it but looks just like the medicine being studied.

 Is this helpful?

-The study medicine is a once-daily oral capsule that you’ll take for approximately one year.
+The study medicine is a once-daily capsule that you’ll take by mouth for approximately one year.
 If possible, take it around the same time every day, with or without food.
 On study visit days, we ask that you take your dose at the site instead of at home.

 Is this helpful?